somerandomviolinkid/somerandomviolinkid.github.io/README.md

 august 10:
 more upgrades! also balancing and refactoring that broke everyone's saves

+august 15: forgot to update this for past few days, added more content

 discord (join if you want to know what i'm currently working on): https://discord.gg/6jb7PmeD7m